esa/pagmo2-paper/paper.md

 # Some API examples
-In this section, we will show how `pagmo` and `pygmo` can be used to solve a very simple optimisation problem using the Differential Evolution (DE) algorithm.
+In this section, we will show how `pagmo` and `pygmo` can be used to solve a very simple optimisation problem using the Differential Evolution (DE) algorithm [@storn1997differential].
 The problem that we will solve is the minimisation of the unidimensional sphere function,
 $$
 f\left( x \right) = x^2,